AryaDSingh/Java-Sudoku-Group-Project-CMPT-276/user_stories.md

-Beginner Language Learner:
+Beginner Language Learner: As a beginner language learner, I want the system to decide which vocabularies should be used for a particular match of Sudoku with a certain degree of variety in words.

 Intermediate Language Learner:
-As a intermediate language learner, I want to
+As an intermediate language learner, I want to

 Advanced Language Learner: